What are growth ISAs?

 - You must be a UK resident and over 18 to hold a growth investment ISA

-- As with all stocks and shares ISA options, each eligible individual has a maximum allowance to invest each tax year In 2015/2016, the maximum ISA limit is £15,240 (since 6th April 2015)
+- As with all stocks and shares ISA options, each eligible individual has a maximum allowance to invest each tax year For the 2017/2018 tax year, the maximum ISA limit is £20,000 (since 6th April 2017)

 - You have the option to invest your full allowance in a growth ISA, in a cash ISA or in any mixture of the two provided you not exceed the total annual limit.

 Advantages of growth ISAs